This is an excerpt from my anxiety workbook Breathe which includes tons of self-care tips for anxiety.

 I didn’t realize how completely my anxiety had affected my life.

 I couldn’t even think of applying for college because every time I thought about it, my brain would freeze in this wave of anxiety.
 The thought of the paperwork, the rejection, phone calls, talking to strangers… CHANGE… it paralyzed me.
 I didn’t go to prom and I skipped my graduation.
 I never went out with friends.
-I didn’t date.
+There was no dating.
 I purposefully alienated myself from my peers because I didn’t feel like I was a “normal” teenager.
 I always had the worst outcome about every situation perpetually on a loop in my brain.

 My plan as a young adult to deal with it was AVOID, AVOID, AVOID.
 Don’t do anything to upset The Anxiety.
 Hide from it like it’s a big, bad, monster.
 Be quiet, tip-toe, and maybe it will leave you alone.
 It took me a lot of time to realize that my anxiety was something that I had the ability to manage.
 I didn’t have to let it run wild over my life.
 There were things that I could do to lessen the control that it had over me.

 Everyone is different, everyone needs something different, but here are a few things that helped me deal.

 My self-care for anxiety:

 My biggest coping tool is creating a nourishing routine.
 Anxiety thrives on turbulence and uncertainty.
 I’ve found that coming up with a good routine helps eliminate a lot of it.
 You know what you’re supposed to be doing and when.
 You’re not worried about getting this done or making time for that because you already know when it’s supposed to be done.
 I make self-care a huge part of my routine.
 Every single day incorporates something good for me.